Piracy in the Atlantic World: Theft

 Those in the Atlantic were affected greatly as pirates captured, plundered, and burned "hundreds of merchant ships" with valuable cargo.
 However, the goal of the pirate was to rob the ship without fighting or blood loss.
 Pirates faced losses from "resistant victims who hid or destroyed" loot.
 Because of this, pirates made an effort to "maximize profit" and minimize conflict, which could be detrimental to the pirates, the profits, and the ship.
 Though pirates wanted to avoid fighting, they still had to overcome the lost potential of hidden loot.
 Two examples of loss could come when a captured ship's crew "destroyed booty to prevent pirates from taking it" or when a crew would hide "valuables to keep them out pirate hands."
 Pirate theft was not only to gain money; papers with information like the route of government authorities or the location of another vessel with a larger booty were also important.
 Once an item was found, a question of its worth and how to distribute it came next.
 If an object was "indivisible," then the pirates would sell the object or auction it off, and the profits would then be divided.

 Like most people, pirates "were creatures of incentives."
 Piracy allowed a crew to benefit from "every penny of its ship's ill-gotten booty."
 One's share of the plunder was directly proportionate to a crewman's job aboard the ship, and was outlined in the ship's articles.
 If a pirate were to take more than his share, hide in times of war, or was dishonest with the crew, he "risked being deposited" somewhere unpleasant and full of hardships.
 Also, ships were not the only things that were able to be plundered.
 A select group of pirates also attacked a Sierra Leone fort and several fortresses used for the slave trade.

 The life of a pirate

 Governance and shipboard relations

 Pirates were outlaw sailors, but that doesn't mean they didn't have their own form of government aboard their ships.
 The wooden world of piracy was very much structured when it came to shipboard relations.
-Suffice to say, this structure did not mimic the oppression of a naval ship sailing under the king's crown, "They wanted leadership by example, not leadership by ascribed status and hierarchy."
+This structure did not replicate the oppression of a naval ship sailing under the king's crown, "They wanted leadership by example, not leadership by ascribed status and hierarchy."
 Before each voyage, or upon the election of a new captain, compacts were drawn up to which guidelines the ship would function.
 Under these agreements were allocations of authority, distribution of plunder and rations, as well as discipline enforcement.